 - Humber College - New to Canada

-- Mohawk College - Programs and Courses for Newcomers
+- Mohawk College - Free Programs for Newcomers

 - Niagara College - New Canadians

-- St. Lawrence College - Are you New to Canada?
+- St. Lawrence College - St. Lawrence-Rideau Immigration Partnership

 Many Ontario colleges provide advising services for immigrants and other prospective students in areas such as academic and professional pathways; academic upgrading and language training; admissions requirements and processes; and Second Career information and assistance.
 They also offer referrals to a broad network of community organizations for career advice, foreign credential assessment and recognition, and other supports.
 For more information on any of these areas, visit the individual college websites.